hanswillem/python/README.md

 # python
-A small collection of various python scripts
+A small collection of various python scripts.